zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom**   | **Cause**    | **Resolution**
 ---|---|---
 Job fails with FSM error. | Your user ID lacks superuser authority. | For more information about how to define a user with superuser authority, see the publication [_z/OS UNIX System Services_](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.bpx/bpx.htm).
-Job fails with an authorization error. | Job statement errors…                   | See [Troubleshooting problems](#troubleshooting-problems).
+Job fails with an authorization error. | Job statement errors.                   | See [Troubleshooting problems](#troubleshooting-problems).

 ### Copying the IBM procedures into JES PROCLIB